techandpeople/techandpeople.github.io/_publications/understanding_the_authoring.md

   name: 2019_interact_risa.JPG
   alt-text: "risa" # provide a description for the image #a11y

-# short description of the project
+# short description of the publication
 description: We sought to understand how sighted and blind people instruct other blind users to accomplish tasks on a mobile device.
 We also studied how those instructions enabled blind people to be successful.
 Results showed that a single pass of instructions was limited.
 A set of ways in which support can be provided is discussed.

 # nickname of the person set in data/team_members.yml